kamilfranek/kamilfranek.github.io/_posts/2018-08-24-how-to-redesign-your-income-statement.md

     </a>
 </figure>

-The waterfall chart for Apple above shows that a significant proportion of revenues is left after costs are deducted and as you will see later when we look at more companies, these profit margins are enormous.
-However, if you look at how various years results differ, there is not much of a difference.
+The waterfall chart for Apple above shows that a significant proportion of revenues is left as profit after costs are deducted.
+As you are going to see later when we look at more companies, these profit margins are enormous.
+The problem is that if you look at how various years results differ, there is not much of a difference.

-In the second chart (showing Tesla) below both revenues and costs increase significantly each year.
+In the second chart below (showing Tesla) both revenues and costs increase each year significantly.
 Comparing Tesla to Apple is like comparing Apples to Oranges because they are in a different growth stage.
-So far, Tesla is losing money.
-As you can see Tesla managed to spend all incremental revenues in 2017 and even something on top of it.
+So far, Tesla is losing money  and as you can see Tesla managed to spend all incremental revenues in 2017 and even something on top of it.

 <figure>
     <a href="/assets/images/raw_waterfall_income_statement_2017_tsla.png">